NG-ZORRO/ng-zorro-antd/docs/getting-started.en-US.md

 ## Playground

 The following StackBlitz link demonstrates a basic use case, and it is recommended to fork this demo as a baseline while doing `Bug Report`.
-However, please do not use this demo as a scaffold on real production environment.
+However, please do not use this demo as a scaffold in a real production environment.

 - [NG-ZORRO StackBlitz](https://stackblitz.com/edit/ng-zorro-antd-ivy)

 ## First Local Development

-During development, there are several engineering requirements including compiling, debugging, proxying and packaging codes in TypeScript.
+There are several engineering requirements during development, including compiling, debugging, proxying, and packaging codes in TypeScript.
 We strongly encourage you to develop your project with the help of Angular official CLI `@angular/cli`.
-To be concise, a simple example is demonstrating below.
+To be concise, a simple example is demonstrated below.

 ### Installation